nod-ai/ADA/redfish-exporter/README.md

 # AMD Redfish Exporter

 The AMD Redfish Exporter is a Go server that subscribes to events and telemetry from servers with Redfish service enabled.
 It exposes this data on a Prometheus-compatible metrics route for scraping.
 The exporter also integrates with SLURM to drain nodes when critical hardware events are detected.
+This exporter is tested on Slurm version `23.02.7` with REST API version `v0.0.39`

 ## Features